ArkEcosystemArchive/docs-legacy/docs/guidebook/core/configuration.md

 # Configuration

-In order to operate a node in any Ark network, you need to provide configuration to it one way or another.
+To operate a node in any Ark network, you need to provide configuration to it one way or another.

 ## Environment Configuration